nakkaya/ferret/readme.md

 should not be used in systems where better alternatives exists or you have enough memory.

+Steps for using `tcmalloc` on Mac OS X, install dependencies,

+    brew install google-perftools

+Then from your program you can link to it using,

+    (build-options :library-path ["/usr/local/Cellar/gperftools/2.4/lib/"]
+                   :link ["tcmalloc"])

 ## Compiling With Ferret

 Compile `prog.clj`,